camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 ```

 4. The variable `GROUP_ID` contains the output (the value should look like this: `sg-1234567890`).
-5. Create a security ingress rule to allow access to PostgreSQL.
+5. Create a security Ingress rule to allow access to PostgreSQL.

 ```shell
 aws ec2 authorize-security-group-ingress \